 To ensure that we can keep our community safe while collecting blood donations, we have implemented the following protocols to reduce the risk of exposure to the coronavirus:

 - All donors are required to wear face masks or coverings when donating with We Are Blood, at any of our centers or mobile blood drives.
+Please note that donors wearing a mask with a valve will be provided with an additional mask to wear over or wear instead of the mask with a valve.

 - Follow the link on how the CDC recommends you make your own mask: https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/diy-cloth-face-coverings.html